-- The Payment and Settlement Systems Act 2007 - The Payment and Settlement Systems Regulation 2008 - Board for Regulation and Supervision of Payment and Settlement Systems Regulations 2008
+- The Payment and Settlement Systems Act 2007 - The Payment and Settlement Systems Regulation 2008 - Board for Regulation and Supervision of Payment and Settlement Systems Regulations 2008 clarity regarding system's impact on each of the financial risks

 International Initiatives: Bank for International Settlements (Basel) has taken many international initiatives to ensure global financial stability.
 It is also taking actions to strengthen the global financial infrastructure.
 According to the Committee on Payments and Settlement Systems (CPSS), the core principles for a controlled payments and settlement systems are: